nbarnabee/outreachy/README.md

 ## The Tools

-### Tech used: Vanilla JavaScript, CSS, HTML, Chart.js
+### Tech used: Vanilla JavaScript, CSS, HTML, Chart.js, Jest, jsdom

 I felt that utilizing a front-end framework would be overkill for such a relatively simple site.
 Therefore, I chose to build the site using vanilla JS, CSS and HTML, with some assistance from the Chart.js library for rendering a pie chart.

+In order to run tests, I installed Jest and the jsdom testing environment.

 ### Alternate options